Note: This complete guide on on how to create an online course is available for free as a 47-page PDF: download here your free course creation PDF.

 Make sure you include your "Bio" at the end of your page.
 Your prospective students would want to know the person behind the course.
 It's also a great way to establish your authority and credibility as the course creator.

 This section should contain details such as awards, qualifications, and links to articles or interviews.
 Generally, every detail proves that you are the right person to teach this course.
 For example:

 To round it up, set your course price and add a call to action button that will direct your readers to purchase your online course.
 Ensure that it's bold and stands out.
 This should come after the course price and bonuses if applicable.
 Here is a sample:

 I've provided here the major steps of what it takes to build a great course sales page, but you can find a much more detailed guide here - How To Create The Perfect Online Course Sales Page.

-Next up, is another critical part of creating a best-selling online course: how to choose the price?
+Next up, is another critical part of creating an online course that sells: how to choose the price?